wigahluk/wigahluk.github.io/posts/moving-to-react.md

 In my old *post* directive, I was supporting HTML posts, which I don't really use and can be an issue.
 I'm not supporting them any more.

-Intsead of using the jQuery like API to insert the content of my posts after rendering the HTML from the MD files, I'm using the method `dangerouslySetInnerHTML` from React, that makes me think that I should find a clenaer why to solve this need.
+Instead of using the jQuery like API to insert the content of my posts after rendering the HTML from the MD files, I'm using the method `dangerouslySetInnerHTML` from React, that makes me think that I should find a cleaner why to solve this need.

 	// Angular
 	// Somehow you get access to the element object.